ts4z/resume/README.md

 remember if I edited it.
 I got it from here: http://www.sudo.ws/todd/resume.html

 Finally, if you're poking around github repositories, please note that I'm not actually looking for a job.
-I just have possibly source code I want to make world-readable.
+I just have source code laying around that I want to make world-readable.